 Isn't your disposable monthly income calculated using your gross income which essentially includes the "yearly tax refund" amount?
 If we are using our disposable income to fund the plan at 100% payback, how is it legal for the trustee to take more to get it faster?
-Legally don't I get five years to...
+Legally don't...
 Read more »

 Chapter 13 plans are funded by "disposable income" of the chapter 13 bankruptcy estate, which is based on "household income".
-Included in most NH chapter 13 plans is a provision that requires chapter 13 debtors to pay over to the trustee all income tax refunds that exceed...Read more »
+Included in most NH chapter 13 plans is a provision that requires chapter 13 debtors to pay over to the trustee all income tax...Read more »

 A bankruptcy filing acts as an automatic stay against all collection activity.
 The creditors may not directly contact the debtor once the petition is filed.
 No letters, no telephone calls, nothing.
 Of course, the creditors may contact the debtor's attorney.
-This rarely happened in the cases I...Read more »
+This rarely happened in the...Read more »

 The Rules of Bankruptcy do not allow discrimination by a student loan provider based upon someone having filed a bankruptcy case in the past.
 See 11 U.S.C.
 Section 525 of the Bankruptcy Code.
 Talk with a Bankruptcy Attorney near you and they can usually review your situation and advise as to...Read more »

 Attorneys fees in Chapter 13 are subject to local court rules.
 Attorneys may charge anything in accordance with the contract with the debtor/client but if the fee exceeds the "no look" amount of a maximum of $4,500, then the attorney must file an application with the court to have the fee...Read more »